 Traditional Kazakhs, like their Mongolians neighbors to the east, are nomads.
 Half of the Mongolian population today is still nomadic.
-The same cannot be said of the modern Kazakh population, although President Nursultan Nazarbayev recruited symbols of traditional Kazakh life to create the capital, Astana, in 1997.
+But the same cannot be said of the modern Kazakh population.
+Nevertheless, President Nursultan Nazarbayev recruited symbols of traditional Kazakh life to create the capital, Astana, in 1997.

 One such traditional symbol is the eagle Samruk, pictured on the Kazakhstan flag:

 Eagle hunting is a 4000-year-old tradition in this part of the world.
-After the collapse of the Soviet Empire, Nazabayev called for ethnic Kazakhs, many of whom lived in Western Mongolia, to come live in Kazakhstan.
+After the collapse of the Soviet Empire, Nazabayev called for ethnic Kazakhs to return.
+Many of them lived in Western Mongolia.
 The eagle-hunting Kazakhs came but ultimately didn’t stay.
-Their way of life was not supported in Kazakhstan and so they eventually returned to Mongolia.
+Their way of life was not supported in Kazakhstan.
+So they returned to Mongolia.

 Mongolia and Kazakhstan lie in the midst of a vast steppe.

-Here’s the steppe rolling away into the distance as I looked out a window of the Astana airport:
+Here’s the steppe rolling away into the distance from a window of the Astana airport:

 Speaking of airports (and flags), note the design on the glass found everywhere at the Astana airport.
 It’s the same design on the left-hand side of the flag:

-Back to nomads.
-Nomadic life makes sense given the geography of the region, where nomads follow their herds as they graze through the seasons.
-Nomads live in yurts, which can be taken down and put back up in a matter of hours.
+Nomadic life makes sense given the geography of the region.
+Nomads follow herds as they graze through the seasons.
+Nomads live in yurts.
+These can be taken down and put back up in a matter of hours.
 Fixed plumbing and electric lines have no place on the steppe, as they do in cities.
-Nomadism is, of course, directly opposed to urbanism.
+Nomadism is directly opposed to urbanism.

-Although there were a few routes of the Silk Road that ran through Kazakhstan, most of the trading action was to the south.
-This means that while Uzbekistan, for instance, has places like Samarkand http://julietetelandresen.com/on-the-road-in-uzbekistan/ it’s no surprise that neither Mongolia nor Kazakhstan have great and historic cities.
+A few routes of the Silk Road ran through Kazakhstan.
+But most of the trading action was to the south.
+This means that Uzbekistan, for instance, has places like Samarkand.
+However, neither Mongolia nor Kazakhstan have great and historic cities.

-My point is: the Kazakhs have been leading their lives in the harsh conditions of the steppe and generally minding their own business for a long time.
+My point: Kazakhs have been leading their lives in the harsh conditions of the steppe and generally minding their own business for a long time.
 Nothing to fear here.

-Minding their own business has included keeping track of the tribes.
+Minding their own business includes keeping track of the tribes.
 Our Kazakh language teacher, Yesset, explained to us the system of:

-It means literally ‘one hundred’ – as in the 100 people related to you (I think!) – but it isn’t taken literally.
+It means literally ‘one hundred’ as in the 100 people related to you (I think!).
+It isn’t taken literally.
 I’ve seen it translated as ‘small horde.’
 I think of it as ‘extended clan.’